If you have hopes of achieving total freedom from your glasses, then LASIK is your best bet. But not everyone can receive LASIK.

-You can learn all about them during a LASIK consultation at Washington Eye.
-Keep reading for 6 of the most important ones!
+You can learn about LASIK requirements during a consultation at Washington Eye Physicians and Surgeons.
+Keep reading for 6 of the most important criteria!

 To receive LASIK, you must be at least 18 years old.
-But even if you are 18 years old, that doesn’t always mean you can get LASIK.
+But even if you are 18 years old, that doesn’t always mean you are a good LASIK candidate.

 Your vision can change drastically while you are young due to growth hormones.
 If your eyes are not finished growing by the time you are 18, then you will need to wait until they are.

 It is not uncommon for surgeons to have patients wait until they are in their mid-twenties before getting LASIK.

 Youth is not the only reason vision becomes unstable.
 Hormones caused by pregnancy, disease, and other factors may be the cause.